Share on social networks!

 If the phishing victim, by downloading and opening the Microsoft Word attachment, you will enable the macros, triggers the download of an encrypted Excel sheet in which the final payload of the malware is hidden.

-“After downloading the XLS file, Word VBA reads the cell content from XLS and creates a new macro for the same XLS file and writes the cell content to XLS VBA macros as functions.”
-They said the researchers.
-"Once the macros are written and ready, the Word document sets the policy in the registry to 'Turn off Excel macro warning.'
-And invokes the malicious macro function from the Excel file.
+“After downloading the XLS file, Word VBA reads the cell content from XLS and creates a new macro for the same XLS file and writes the cell content into XLS VBA macros as functions.”
+They said researchers.
+“Once the macros are written and ready, the Word document sets the registry policy to 'Disable Excel Macro Warning'.
+It then invokes the malicious macro function from the Excel file.
 The Excel file now downloads the ZLoader payload.
-The ZLoader payload is then executed using rundll32.exe.
+The ZLoader payload is then executed using rundll32.exe.”

 Example of malicious attachment